cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_1.md

 	- **ARTICLE 418.**
 	  collapsed:: true
 		- Movable property is either consumable or nonconsumable.
 To the first class belong those movables which cannot be used in a manner appropriate to their nature without their being consumed; to the second class belong all the others.
 (337)
-- 🔴 CHAPTER 3 - Property in Relation to the Person to Whom It Belongs]] heading:: true collapsed:: true
+- ## 🔴 CHAPTER 3 - Property in Relation to the Person to Whom It Belongs
+  collapsed:: true
 	- **ARTICLE 419.**
 	  collapsed:: true